Divorce Me, Darling!: Act I

 Scene 3 reveals two balconies side by side.
 Hortense and Gaston (both of the hotel staff) are inspecting each of the suites and simultaneously come out on the balconies to glimpse of the Riviera view.
 Ever dedicated to their chosen professions, their duet describes their dream resort, "Paradise Hotel" as other members of the staff join in the song.
 They exit before Polly enters one suite, kissing the photo of her husband Sir Tony; Bobby in the other suite follows suit, kissing the photo of his Maisie.
 Polly goes out on her balcony, Bobby goes out on his, and he invites her over for champagne—as old friends, of course.
 They drink to absent mates, sing "No Harm Done," and dance a bit.
 She protests, saying they must say goodnight before anything silly happens.
 They dance a bit more from his suite to hers.
 He accidentally drops his scarf in her quarters.
 Her telephone rings; it's Sir Tony, then Bobby gets a call on his telephone; It's Maisie.
 In the adjoining suite Sir Tony spots the scarf.
 He argues with Polly as to what it's doing there.
 Angrily he exits to take a bath.
 She rushes to the balcony to tell Bobby about his scarf.
 His news is that Maisie's on her way up.
 He welcomes Maisie to the suite and pours champagne.
 The glass has lipstick on it.
 She accuses him of having a secret lover—so that's why he came to Nice!
 In tears she rushes out of the room.
 He calls for Polly from the balcony and lets her know he has made Maisie as jealous as she has made her Tony.
 Isn't it delicious?
 Soon, from inside each suite, we can hear their mates apologize for their suspicious behavior.
 Polly and Bobby signal each other that they've each won this round.

 The next morning each couple in turn in pajamas and negligees on their respective balconies have breakfast and sing "Together Again."
 As the number ends the two couples spot each other.
-What a coincidence!
 Bobby acts surprised, as does Polly.
 Suddenly, Bobby's older husband-hunting sister Hannah bursts in looking for her brother.
 Sir Tony's mum, Lady Brockhurst, still in her camping togs, looking for her son and complaining about the hotel management follows the intrusion.
 She seems to have set up her tent in the hotel gardens.
 Arguments ensue.
 Hannah introduces herself to Sir Freddy once she discovers he's a baronet.
 From the suite above, Madame K (Mme Dubonnet) complains about all the noise below.
 Enter valets, chambermaids, manicurists, and chefs, all squeezing into the tiny room.

 Hortense and the hotel staff join in for a reprise of "Paradise Hotel" as pandemonium ends the act.